hhu97/hhu97.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Master in Finance and Economics, CEMFI, 2021 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* B.A in Economics, Guanghua School of Management, Peking University, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Minor in International Politics, School of International Studies, Peking University, 2019

 Work experience
 ======